yourabi/twitter-flight-rails/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install twitter-flight-rails

 ## Dependencies

 Twitter flight depdends on ES5-shim, jQuery and an AMD implementation like require.js.

 One possible Rails/Require.js integration is [requirejs-rails](https://github.com/jwhitley/requirejs-rails) ... you'll probably want to read their documentation and follow their initial setup instructions.

 [ES5-shim](https://github.com/kriskowal/es5-shim) is used to polyfill ES5 support for older browsers and [JQuery](http://jquery.com) for DOM manipulation API.
+This is provided by the [es5-shim-rails](https://github.com/yourabi/es5-shim-rails) gem.

 ## Usage